microsoft/language-server-protocol/_specifications/specification-3-16.md

 	selectionRange?: SelectionRangeClientCapabilities;

 	/**
-	 * Capabilities specific to the `textDocument/onLinkedEditing` request.
+	 * Capabilities specific to the `textDocument/linkedEditingRange` request.
 	 *
 	 * @since 3.16.0
 	 */
-	linkedEditing?: LinkedEditingClientCapabilities;
+	linkedEditingRange?: LinkedEditingRangeClientCapabilities;

 	/**
 	 * Capabilities specific to the various call hierarchy requests.